-Bell Financial is an Australian-based provider of full service and online broking, investment and financial advisory services to private, institutional and corporate clients.
-The Group is also a developer of proprietary technology, platforms, products and services for the Australian stockbroking market.
-With over 760 employees, Bell Financial operates across 13 offices in Australia and has offices in New York, London, Hong Kong and Kuala Lumpur.
+The principal activities of Group during the year were the provision of full service broking, online broking, corporate finance and financial advisory services to private, institutional and corporate clients, and the development of proprietary technology, platforms, products and services.
+With over 750 employees, the Group operates across 11 offices in Australia and has offices in New York, London, Hong Kong and Kuala Lumpur.
+In the opinion of the Directors, there were no significant changes to the principal activities of the Group during the year that are not otherwise disclosed in this report.